The Jury 2023

 Daniela Kluckert is an economist.
 She became a member of the German Federal Parliament in 2017 for the Free Democratic Party (FDP).
 Since December 2021, she is a Parliamentary State Secretary to the Federal Minister for Digital and Transport.
 She will be hosting the jury.

-Prof. Angela Francke
+Prof. Dr. Angela Francke

-Prof. Angela Francke
+Prof. Dr. Angela Francke

-Professor Angela Francke works as a professor of cycling infrastructure and local mobility at the University of Kassel, one of the very first German academic positions focusing on cycling.
+Professor Dr. Angela Francke works as a professor of cycling infrastructure and local mobility at the University of Kassel, one of the very first German academic positions focusing on cycling.
 Within this role, she also instructs students in the master’s program “Mobility, Transport, and Infrastructure.”
 Her extensive research spans numerous years and encompasses interdisciplinary investigations into shifts in mobility trends, the promotion of active transportation, and inclusive cycling infrastructure planning.
 Prior to this, she completed her doctoral studies at TU Dresden, specializing in traffic psychology and exploring the impacts of urban pricing systems.

 Prof. Dr. Meike Jipp